fabiogfernandes/backend-engineering-challenge/README.md

   --help                       Show this message and exit.
 ```

-The arguments are similar to the presented in the challenge with the exception of "output_file" that refers to the file where the results must be stored.
+The arguments are similar to those presented in the challenge with the exception of "output_file" that refers to the file where the results must be stored.

-Notes:
+## Other notes

 The solution begins in the unbabel_cli.py script that implements a CLI that parses the necessary arguments and starts the translation events processing.
 The implementation was separated in three classes.

-* EventStreamReader
+### EventStreamReader

 Implements an iterator that reads a file in JSON lines format one event at a time.
 Ignores malformed JSON and events that do not have the necessary fields for the average calculation.

-* TimeslotDurationAverage
+### TimeslotDurationAverage

 This class has functions to support the average calculation.
 It saves of the current window of events from where the average for the current timeslot (current minute minus window_size) is calculated.
 This window of events get cleaned from events outside the window size in order to save memory space.

-* ResultsWriter
+### ResultsWriter

 Class that writes dictionaries in JSON lines format to a file.